praetoriandigital/cub-docs/lead-forms.md

         label: 'Register Me',
         hideForLogged: true, // When true, hides checkbox for logged user.
 Default value true.
         maxTimeout: 5000 // default: 2000
-                         // max timeout before registering user
+                         // max timeout before showing 'success' message
+                         // where user can click on 'Continue' button
-                         // and redirecting to 'experience' page
+                         // to go to 'experience' page
                          // (or 'login' page for existent users) }
       onSuccess: function(formData, fromElement) {